hash-bang/Monoxide/README.md

 ---------------------------------
 Virtuals are a great feature but the lack of async support in Node makes writing non-blocking scripts difficult.

-Mongol patches this functionality by making all Virtuals async - both getters and setters.
+Mongoloid patches this functionality by making all Virtuals async - both getters and setters.

 	userSchema
 		.virtual('password')